dlafavre/PacMen-Exercise/README.md

-# PacMen - Factory for making pacmen.
+# PacMen - Factory for making PacMen.

 We were given a starter.html code that we had to finish to make the game work.
 When button "make one" is pressed you need to complete the code